MoeskerDev/ms-project3-glossary/README.md

 ## Testing User Stories
 ## Further testing
 ## Known Bugs
+## Fixed Bugs
+- Checking the HTML code from my templates gave many errors and warnings.
+Therefore I moved to the website, and with a rightclick selected "View page source".
+I copied that code and pasted it in the Markup validator.
+One warning came up; section lacks heading.
+    - My flash messages were inside a section element and placing an empty header was not working since that created the error of an empty header.
+So I replaced the section element with a div element.
+First testing my flash messages to see if it had any effect.
+They were still working so I checked my pages again and this time no errors or warnings at all!
 - 280x653: still issues with line height header, search field, their buttons and sidenav logo.
 ----
 # Deployment